wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 ## Code

 The following function converts a point from 3D world coordinates to 2D pixel coordinates.
+If the point is not visible in the canvas, the function returns `false`.
 This implementation is quite naive but we didn't write it for efficiency.
 We wrote it so that every step is visible and contained within a single function.

 ```
 bool computePixelCoordinates(